Meyer Habib

+Early life

+Born to a family of Jews of Tunisian origin, Habib was raised in Paris.
+His father was Emmanuel Habib, founder of "Vins Habib Frères", a Kosher wine manufacturing company.

 Political career

 In parliament, Habib has been serving on the Committee on Foreign Affairs since 2013.

 In the Republicans' 2016 presidential primary, Habib endorsed François Fillon as the party's candidate for the 2017 French presidential election.